crisu83/php-expression/README.md

 php-expression
 ==============

-Modest library for safe evaluation of PHP expressions.
+A modest library for safe evaluation of PHP expressions.

 ## Usage